-However, the Arts and Leisure Centre, Swimming Centre, and Ridlins Wood Athletics Track are coming to the end of their operational lives and will be reprovided or regenerated.
+However, the Arts and Leisure Centre, Swimming Centre, and Ridlins Wood Athletics Track are coming to the end of their operational lives and will be relocated or regenerated.

-SBC completed a Sports Facility Assessment and Strategy in 2014 covering the Local Plan period, but it is recognised that a refresh of the strategy is necessary to reflect the pattern of housing growth and sports infrastructure provision in strategic sites that have come forward since the strategy was completed.
-It is also believed that the strategy should be updated to help secure funding to reprovide the Arts and Leisure Centre and Swimming Centre in a new wet/dry facility, procure a new Leisure Management Contract, and promote health, wellbeing, and cultural strategies.
+13.13 SBC completed a Sports Facility Assessment and Strategy in 2014 covering the Local Plan period, but it is recognised that a refresh of the strategy is necessary to reflect the pattern of housing growth and sports infrastructure provision in strategic sites that have come forward since the strategy was completed.
+The Strategy will be updated in 2024 to help secure funding to relocate the Arts and Leisure Centre and Swimming Centre in a new wet/dry facility, , and promote health, wellbeing, and cultural strategies.

-The 2014 strategy identified need for new or improved facilities to meet demand arising from housing growth and greater participation in sports.
+13.14 The 2014 strategy identified need for new or improved facilities to meet demand arising from housing growth and greater participation in sports.
 The forthcoming refresh of the strategy should be referred to for detailed, project-by-project analysis; however, the key requirements identified by the 2014 strategy include: